 Mali is a landlocked country located in Western Africa.
 The total area of the country is 1,240,192 km2, and it has a population of 15,494,466 as of July 2012.
 The country’s climate varies from subtropical to arid.

 Image Credit: CIA Factbook.

-> Political instability and militant activities in many regions has had an adverse effect on Mali’s economy.
-The government was toppled by a military coup in the beginning of this year.
+Political instability and militant activities in many regions have had an adverse effect on Mali’s economy.
+The government was toppled by a military coup at the beginning of this year.
 However, democratic rule was once again established due to pressure from the international community.

-> Mali is now working at developing its iron ore mining industries so as to divert foreign investment from gold to this sector.
+Mali is now working at developing its iron ore mining industries so as to divert foreign investment from gold to this sector.
 The natural resources of Mali are abundant consisting of gold, uranium, phosphates, limestone, kaolin, salt, gypsum, and granite.

 Other than gold, no other mineral commodity was produced in huge quantities in 2010.
 However, semiprecious stones such as epidote, garnet, amethyst, prehnite, and quartz were also produced.
 Diamond was found in small quantities while mining for gold.